ukhan57/fragments-ui/README.md

 To Start and run the server :- npx parcel src/index.html

-I have automated building the images and uploading the image to docker hub registory using CI and I have also automated building imags and uploading the image to AMS ECR registory using CD
+I have automated building the images and uploading the image to docker hub registory using CI and I have also automated building images and uploading the image to AMS ECR registory using CD.